zvigrinberg/redhat-dependency-analytics-plugin/README.md

 #### General Configuration
  Click on Manage Jenkins -> System, scroll down to Global properties/Environment Variables, And there you can set the following settings:
- - name: _EXHORT_DEBUG_, Value: true , Description: Will invoke the analysis in verbose mode and will print a lot of useful logs to job output console - good for debugging, Default value is is false.
+ - name: _EXHORT_DEBUG_, Value: true , Description: Will invoke the analysis in verbose mode and will print a lot of useful logs to job output console - good for debugging, Default value is false.

  - name: _EXHORT_DEV_MODE_, value: true, Description: Will invoke the Analysis on Staging Instance Of EXHORT Service, Default: false ( EXHORT Production Instance)